 Our mission is to prepare students for rewarding careers and higher education.
 Graduates will be able to solve complex technical problems and address the needs of modern society, and they will pursue lifelong learning.

-A degree in Computer Science can lead to a career in software engineering where graduates design, implement, test and maintain large software systems, or a career in such specialized fields as computer graphics, computer security, robotics, expert systems, distributed systems, embedded applications, databases, web applications, network applications and networking.
-The degree can lead to a career in almost any industry, including aerospace, manufacturing, banking, health, research, entertainment, telecommunications, social networking and education.
+A degree in Computer Science can lead to a career in software development and software engineering where graduates design, implement, test and maintain large software systems, or a career in such specialized fields as computer graphics, games, security, robotics, artificial intelligence and expert systems, distributed systems, embedded applications, databases, web applications, network applications and networking.
+The degree can lead to a career in almost any industry, including aerospace, manufacturing, banking, health, research, entertainment, telecommunications, social media and education.
 Computer scientists often become essential members of interdisciplinary design and research teams, working on problems from all technical domains.

-The B.S. in Computer Science program is accredited by the Computing Accreditation Commission of ABET.
+The B.S. in Computer Science and B.S. in Computer Information Technology programs are accredited by the Computing Accreditation Commission of ABET.

 Honors Cooperative Internship Program

 The college offers an opportunity for highly qualified students to work in local industry throughout an entire calendar year.
 Students work full time during the summer and half time during the academic year.
 Students receive 6 units of academic credit in conjunction with this experience.
 The program is open to undergraduates who are nearing their senior year, have a minimum 3.0 cumulative GPA and have passed the Upper Division Writing Proficiency Exam.
 Graduate students who want to participate must have a minimum 3.5 cumulative GPA.
 Applicants are matched to employer-supplied job descriptions and scheduled for interviews with prospective employers.
 The competitive nature of the program usually generates more applicants than available positions.
 The application period begins in early March, and the period of employment is typically from July 1 through June 30.

 Clubs and Societies